Facts about dogs…

 If our dogs of 33,000 years ago were still genetically closer to modern dogs than to their original wolf puppy ancestors, it could well mean that we first invited pure-blooded wolves into our families over 60,000 years ago.

-With the discovery that dogs were Humankind’s companions thousands upon thousands of years earlier than we had believed, I really like the idea that Wolves adopted Humans.
-Teaching our primate ancestors such un-primate traits as pack loyalty, the role of involved fatherhood and pair-bonding — mating for life.
+The discovery that dogs were Humankind’s companions thousands upon thousands of years earlier than we had believed changes things.
+I really like the idea that Wolves adopted Humans.
+They taught our primate ancestors such un-primate traits as pack loyalty, the role of involved fatherhood and pair-bonding — mating for life.

 Look at it this way: I’d rather think of myself as a Wolf, not a Monkey.
 How about you, mon ami?

-RESEARCH: “Before the Razboinichya Cave discovery, the earliest known relationship between dogs and humans is attested by the 1914 discovery of the Bonn–Oberkassel dog, who was buried alongside two humans in…” See Human–canine bond.
+“Before the Razboinichya Cave discovery, the earliest known relationship between dogs and humans is revealed by the 1914 discovery of the Bonn–Oberkassel dog.
+Who was buried alongside two humans in…” See Human–canine bond to learn about the Bonn–Oberkassel dog.

-TAGS: Brian Alan Burhoe, Civilized Bears, dog and human relationship history, dog breeds, dogs, Human–canine bond, what was the first dog on earth, what was the first dog breed on earth?
+TAGS: Brian Alan Burhoe, Civilized Bears, dog and human relationship history, dog breeds, dogs, Human–canine bond.
+Incipient Dog, what was the first dog on earth, what was the first dog breed on earth?